How to hide your country online

 Conclusion

-The Internet has grown to include close to 30 billion devices worldwide.
+The Internet has grown to include over 40 billion devices worldwide as of 2024.
 It has connected us in ways we never thought possible just a decade ago.
 Although it has also given birth to strange new problems, the benefits greatly outweigh them.
-Online anonymity is useful for many of us, and in some cases, can literally be a life saver.
-However, we should be clear on what that means, before we pick one of the ways this can be achieved.
+Online anonymity is useful for many of us, and in some cases, can literally be a lifesaver.
+However, we should be clear on what that means before we pick one of the ways this can be achieved.

-Let us know what are your thoughts.
+Let us know what your thoughts are.
 What method is your favorite?
 And do you have any special tips of your own that aren't mentioned here?